jcgould48/what-i-learned-in-week-0/README.md

     * `rm`: Removes files or directories
     * `mv`: Moves files or directories to chosen location
     * `cp`: Copies files or directories to chosen location

+**Git**

+Description:

+A system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.

+Some of the things I learned about Git:

+* The importance of Git for coding in teams and tracking changes

+* Problems can arrise when there are contradictory changes occurring at the same time

+* GitHub has become a popular repository for code

+* To properly upload a new file to an individual's GitHub repository they must use these commands in Bash
+    * `git add [file name or .]`
+    * `git commit -m "description of changes"`
+    * `git push`
+    * `git status`: will tell you the staus of the file in this process